bobvanluijt/ev-website/_posts/2020-8-17-Multisensory-Art-Experience-at-Rosalias-Menagerie.md

 image: "/images/rosaliacorrectfront.jpg"
 ---

-At the cocktailbar and hotel [Rosalia’s Menagerie](https://www.rosalias.amsterdam/) you can indulge yourself in a multisensory art experience.
+At the cocktailbar and hotel [Rosalia’s Menagerie](https://www.rosalias.amsterdam/) in the citycenter of Amsterdam, you can indulge yourself in a multisensory art experience.
 Rosalia's Menagerie exhibits in collaboration with curator Eveline Vondeling the work [“Museum of Edible Earth”](http://museumofedible.earth) by Russian artist [Masha Ru](http://masharu.nl/) and Polish artist [Anna Orlikowska’s](http://annaorlikowska.nl) creation “Uh, uhh, mmm”.

 Masha Ru is a creative with the background in science.
 The projects combine scientific research with a personal approach and cultural practices.
 The work that we exhibiting is part of a long term project.
 Museum of Edible Earth, brings together a collection of edible soils from across the globe.
 The museum invites the audience to review their knowledge about food and cultural traditions using creative thinking.